The visitor to

 terminal to the taxi ranks.
 Do not accept offers from drivers inside the

 terminal, since these are often illegal drivers and you will almost certainly get ripped

-location.
-There are many, at times confusing, supplements to the basic fare.
+location (within the M-30 ring-road).
+For other locations there are many, at times confusing, supplements to the basic fare.
 These

 Ifema trade fairs, and all these supplements are further increased at weekends